wberdnik/web_frontend_out_of_a_picture/README.md

 # web_frontend_out_of_a_picture
 Bypassing ads blockers

-A very effective way to fight ad blockers.
-This is not a ready-made package, but code samples that allow you to write arbitrary data to a PNG image in the node.js environment, and extract it on the browser side.
+This is a very effective way to fight ads blockers.
+It is code sample what allows to write arbitrary data into a PNG image with the node.js environment so the code is extracted on the browser side.

-Take advantage
+Take this advantage

-No any licence, only a idea.